Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 • No physical branch locations for in-person service

 Best for: Any eligible military member or veteran.
 If you qualify, USAA should be your first quote.
-Learn more about what affects car insurance rates to see how USAA pricing compares.
+Explore our dedicated guide on best auto insurance companies to maximize your savings.

 Allstate — Best for Coverage Variety & Telematics Perks

 Allstate offers a wide range of coverage options and its Drivewise telematics program can deliver meaningful savings for safe drivers.
-However, it typically comes at the highest price point of the major five — averaging around $3,355/year for full coverage.
+Allstate also offers Milewise, a pay-per-mile option ideal for low-mileage drivers.
+However, it typically comes at the highest price point of the major five — averaging around $248/month ($2,976/year) for full coverage for clean-record drivers nationally, and climbing significantly for high-risk profiles.

 Pros

-• Drivewise telematics program rewards safe driving habits
+• Drivewise telematics rewards safe driving with meaningful savings for eligible drivers

-• Wide range of coverage add-ons and policy options
+• Wide range of coverage add-ons and policy options, including Milewise pay-per-mile

 Cons